jegonzal/PowerGraph/TUTORIALS.md

 ### Support

-If you encounter any problem when trying to run this benchmarking feel free to email graphlabapi@groups.google.com for support.
+If you encounter any problem when trying to run this benchmarking feel free to post on [forum.graphlab.com](http://forum.graphlab.com)

 <a id="perf_tuning"></a>
 # Fine tuning GraphLab PowerGraph performance